snok/django-guid/docs/index.rst

 | 2.2.x               |  2.x.x - Only WSGI       |
 +---------------------+--------------------------+

-Django GUID >= 3.0.0 uses ``contextvars`` to store and access a stored GUID.
+Django GUID >= 3.0.0 uses ``contextvars`` to store and access the GUID.
 Previous versions stored the GUID to an object, making it accessible by using the ID of the current thread.